 - Security is on somewhat of a middle ground.
 Depending on the application and distribution model it can be completely useless or mission critical.
 It’s mostly somewhere in between, and thus can’t be ranked as number one.

-- Maintainability is definitely one of the most important attributes of a software application.
+- Maintainability is definitely one of the most important attributes of a software application, which need a good hardware to run as well, so this Tekhattan article comparing desktop computers would be useful to find the right hardware for this.
 High maintainability allows you to improve other attributes (such as performance), when it is needed.

 Maintainability is the single most important factor for keeping productivity up and costs down.
 For a long time I strongly believed this to be the most important attribute of software design.